Welcome to the AIS Patrol Blog!

-Patrols – This is where, as a patroller, you can post your survey reports and any plant or animal photos you found of interest or have questions about.
-This is the folder where the patrol can problem-solve and help one another.
+Patrols – This is where we post the results of our patrols and photos of any plant or animal you find of interest or have questions about.

 Plants – Includes descriptions and photos of native NH aquatic plants, many of which have been identified in Conway Lake.